honojs/website/content/docs/builtin-middleware/jsx.md

 ## memo

-You can memorize calculated strings of the component with `memo`.
+You can memoize calculated strings of the component with `memo`.

 {{< tabs "import-memo" >}}
 {{< tab "npm" >}}